 Successful verification of your primary credentials by Active Directory or a SAML IdP redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to CyberArk Workforce Identity to complete the login process.

 * Universal Prompt experience shown.

 You can also log into CyberArk Workforce Identity using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to CyberArk Workforce Identity in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for CyberArk Workforce Identity.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to CyberArk Workforce Identity.

 Congratulations!
 Your CyberArk Workforce Identity users now authenticate using Duo Single Sign-On.

 To minimize additional Duo two-factor prompts when switching between CyberArk Workforce Identity and your other Duo Single Sign-On SAML applications, be sure to apply a shared "Remembered Devices" policy to your SAML applications.